-Steven has experience in the investigative domain of the government, as well as in the litigation practices of large and small law firms.
-His experience includes drafting the operating documents for a joint venture that successfully bid on a government contract worth over $10 billion, achieving a decision of no debarment period for a government contractor that was subject to a suspension and debarment proceeding, and prevailing on behalf of a government contractor in a size protest before the U.S. Small Business Administration.
+Steven has significant experience in the investigative domain of the government.
+He has a clear understanding of how these proceedings work and how to best represent his clients to obtain the best possible result.
+His successes include drafting the operating documents for a joint venture that successfully bid on a government contract worth over $10 billion, and prevailing on behalf of a government contractor in a size protest before the U.S. Small Business Administration.
+He has also enjoyed considerable success for clients in debarment proceedings before the DOD and EPA, achieving decisions of no debarment period for government contractors that were subject to a suspension and debarment proceeding.

-Steven has assisted many individuals in a variety of pro bono matters, including providing legal advice in landlord-tenant disputes and uncontested divorce proceedings.
-Steven has active board memberships in a number of community organizations.
+Steven extends his legal skills in the community by assisting individuals in pro bono matters, including providing legal advice in landlord-tenant disputes and uncontested divorce proceedings.
+Steven has also served on the boards of a number of community organizations.

 Professional + Community